baala-saravanan/Battery_Percentage/README.md

 # HearSight-Battery_Percentage
-To know HearSight Battery Percentage.
+To know the battery percentage of t